 A friend, who’s an accomplished poet and brilliant teacher, is fond of reminding me that writers write, dancers dance, and painters paint.
 Some people have affinities for an art form, but the idea of ‘talent’ is an elusive idea — and quite likely a lie (I believe it’s an ABSOLUTE lie).
 The act of becoming an artist is intimately tied to doing the thing you’re called to do.
-It’s an alchemy between affinity and labor.
+It’s an alchemy between something you love (affinity) and committing the time to doing it (labor).
 So if you want to be a painter, fall in love with the act of painting and paint as much as you can.
-Remind yourself: painter’s paint.
+Remind yourself: painter’s paint!
 Immersing themselves in painting (making painting, looking at painting, talking about painting) is the way painter’s advance their craft.

 My philosophy of teaching is to provide individualized support in service to people becoming self-directed learners.
 With that in mind, it’s useful to note that this page is not a curriculum that anyone can work through step-by-step.
 Every artist is at a different place and will need different resources at different times.
 This page is meant to put some useful things close at hand for the moment a need arises.
 As I find new resources, I’ll continue to add to the page.
 I’ve organized the page to have four sections: 1) Materials, 2) Drawing, 3) Composition, and 4) Color Theory.

 Henry Taylor, “Cicely and Miles Visit the Obamas,” from 2017, shows Taylor’s spatial, tonal genius.